History of Indian influence on Southeast Asia: Early Common Era—High Middle Ages

 Quilon or Kollam in Kerala coast, once called Desinganadu, has had a high commercial reputation since the days of the Phoenicians and Romans.
 Fed by the Chinese trade, it was mentioned by Ibn Battuta in the 14th century as one of the five Indian ports he had seen in the course of his travels during twenty-four years.
-The Kollam Port become operational in AD.825. opened Desinganadu's rulers were used to exchange the embassies with Chinese rulers and there was flourishing Chinese settlement at Quilon.
+The Kollam Port became operational by AD.825, allowing Desinganadu's rulers to exchange the embassies with Chinese rulers and there was flourishing Chinese settlement at Quilon.
 The Indian commercial connection with Southeast Asia proved vital to the merchants of Arabia and Persia between the 7th and 8th centuries CE.

 The kingdoms of Vijaynagara and Kalinga established footholds in Malaya, Sumatra and Western Java.

 The Cholas excelled in foreign trade and maritime activity, extending their influence overseas to China and Southeast Asia.
 Towards the end of the 9th century, southern India had developed extensive maritime and commercial activity.
 The Cholas, being in possession of parts of both the west and the east coasts of peninsular India, were at the forefront of these ventures.
 The Tang dynasty (618–907) of China, the Srivijaya empire in Maritime Southeast Asia under the Sailendras, and the Abbasid caliphate at Baghdad were the main trading partners.

 During the reign of Pandya Parantaka Nedumjadaiyan (765–790), the Chera dynasty were a close ally of the Pallavas.
 Pallavamalla Nadivarman defeated the Pandya Varaguna with the help of a Chera king.
 Cultural contacts between the Pallava court and the Chera country were common.
 Indian spice exports find mention in the works of Ibn Khurdadhbeh (850), al-Ghafiqi (1150 CE), Ishak bin Imaran (907) and Al Kalkashandi (14th century).
 Chinese traveler Xuanzang mentions the town of Puri where "merchants depart for distant countries."